deanmao/xtend-example/README.md

     iptables -A PREROUTING -t nat -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 8080 iptables -A PREROUTING -t nat -i eth0 -p tcp --dport 443 -j REDIRECT --to-port 8443

-Clone this repo and run it:
+Clone this repo and make some brief modifications:

     git clone http://github.com/deanmao/xtend-example
     cd xtend-example
+    vim app.coffee

+Inside app.coffee, you'll have to tweak it so that it uses your root domain.

+Change this line:

+    host = 'xtendthis.com'

+Into this line:

+    host = 'your-domain-that-you-bought.com'

+Then run it:

     npm install
     cake run